TCDocProc/arch/README.md

 ------- | -------|-----|-----------------
 `/accounts/signup/` | `/accounts/login/` | `/accounts/logout/` | `/accounts/password/reset/`

+On the homepage when not logged in click on the "Use Local Login" button to check these features.

+###✅ OpenEMR Integration - Completed

 ###✅ Pathway Listing - Completed

 On Login you will either see your pathway view or an upload screen.
 If you are on the upload screen you can upload an example XML, the project provides one in `arch/app/static/xml/pathways.xml`.